 Organizational Chart and Ministry Overview

-PBMI needs $35,000/month to meet the basic needs of the constantly expanding various ministries.
-As of May 2018, PBMI monthly income from supporting churches is approximately $14,000/month.
+PBMI needs $50,000/month to meet the needs of the constantly expanding various ministries. currently, PBMI monthly income from supporting churches is approximately $15,000/month.

 Financial Accountability and Property Ownership

 PBMI’s sources of income are churches and individuals in the United States, Scotland, and Australia.